heinrich-ulbricht/spmt-plus/README.md

 This script has been tested with:
 - Visual Studio Code with PowerShell extension
     - note: VS Code sometimes liked to crash after restarting the PowerShell session - just restart VS Code in this case
-    - note: PowerShell ISE should also work but added console output from the patched methods might be missing
+    - note: PowerShell ISE should also work
-- SPMT Prerelease 3.5.123.2
+- SPMT 3.5.123.3
 - PowerShell 5.1
 - Harmony 2.2.0.0, .NET 4.8 DLL
 - SharePoint 2013 Server to SharePoint Online migration

+### Configuration

+`[SpmtModifications]::ActivatePatches` can be used to activate or deactivate the majority of patches.

+`[SpmtModifications]::SkipViews` can be used to skip all list views from migration.

+`[SpmtModifications]::LogToConsole` can be used to toggle console output for log messages.
+Note: console output interfers with the SPMT progress indicator in Visual Studio Code.

 ## Notes